izabelamaria24/Surviland/README.md

 # Surviland

-## Surviland is a 2D game.
+## Surviland is a 2D game

+##### You are in a world full of possibilities: Surviland!
+##### In this world, you are a lost penguin and you need to survive as long as you can.

+## Controls:

+### Movement:
+- **W, A, S, D:** Use these keys to move your penguin character around the world.

+### Combat:
+- **B:** Click to attack enemies with your equipped weapon or tool.

+### Upgrades:
+- **L:** Upgrade normal attack.
+- **O:** Upgrade spell attack.

+### Exit Game:
+- **Esc:** Save progress, or quit the game.

+Mastering these controls is essential for navigating the challenging terrain and surviving encounters with the diverse wildlife of Surviland.
+Stay vigilant, adapt to your surroundings, and use your wits to overcome the obstacles that stand between you and survival!

+## Entities:
+- **YOU:** The only penguin left in this wild world!
+- **DUMB ENEMIES:** Some kind of creatures riding a pig, they only follow a predefined trajectory
+- **SMART ENEMIES:** Some wierd, but smart creatures, they are able to detect penguins, so they will follow you
+- **HEAL POTION:** A mystic potion, you will gain +2HP if you consume it
+- **STOPWATCH:** A special powerup, it will stop enemies for 4 seconds
+- **ARMOR:** If you collect this powerup, it will protect you from enemies with damage < your total armor

 ### Cerințe modele de limbaj la nivel de semestru
-- [ ] minim o funcționalitate majoritar doar cu LLM
+- [x] minim o funcționalitate majoritar doar cu LLM
-- [ ] minim 2-3 funcționalități ~50% voi, ~50% LLM-ul
+- [x] minim 2-3 funcționalități ~50% voi, ~50% LLM-ul
-- [ ] minim 2-3 funcționalități suficient de complicate pe care un LLM nu le poate implementa
+- [x] minim 2-3 funcționalități suficient de complicate pe care un LLM nu le poate implementa

 ### Tema 0